GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==
+= 0.0.3 =
+* Added administrator search and editing interface on the graduate profile endpoint.
+* Implemented `[pspa_login_by_details]` shortcode for logging in by first name, last name and graduation year.
+* Added role-based redirection to the graduate profile and blocked backend access.
 = 0.0.2 =
 * Added "Προφίλ Απόφοιτου" WooCommerce endpoint for graduates to edit their personal details.
 = 0.0.1 =
 * Initial release.

 == Upgrade Notice ==
+= 0.0.3 =
+Introduces administrator editing, login-by-details and role-based redirects.
 = 0.0.2 =
 Adds a WooCommerce endpoint for graduates to update their profile.
 = 0.0.1 =